nandac/letterloom/docs/manual.typ

 closing: "Best regards,"

 // Personal closing
-closing: "With warmest regards,"
+closing: "With warm personal regards,"
 ```

 #v(20pt)

 *`signatures`* #h(15pt) #highlight-type.array

-An array of dictionaries representing the signatories.
-Each dictionary may include the following keys:
+Specifies a list of signatories with their names and optional signature images in an array of dictionaries, where each dictionary represents a signatory's signature with the following keys:

 #table(
   columns: 3,